 Brooks Cascadia 14

 Hoka One One Stinson ATR 4

-The Brooks Cascadia 13 has all of the features runners have come to expect from Brooks, like an internal saddle system to keep them snug on your feet, and an Ariaprene tongue that both cushions and breathes.
-Brooks promises SUV-like stability, with features that protect your feet from rocks on the trail.
+The Brooks Cascadia 14 has all of the features runners have come to expect from Brooks, such as an internal saddle system to keep them snugly on your feet, and an Ariaprene tongue that both cushions and breathes.
+Brooks promises SUV-like stability, with features that protect your feet from rocks and roots on the trail.

 The Cascadia’s durability is its most enduring feature.
 Brooks has taken great care to make sure these shoes stand up to the elements.
 The 3D Rubber Print Mud Guard protects the shoe from trail debris, while the Pivot Post system creates stability akin to your car’s suspension system.

-- The Cascadia has solid trail protection features, like its 3D Rubber Print Mud Guard.
+- Solid trail protection features, such as its 3D Rubber Print Mud Guard.

 - Runners report little to no break in period.